DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (e) The Michigan approval number.

-(f) The signature of the person responsible for attendance monitoring and his or her
+(f) The signature of the individual responsible for checking attendance and that

-(g) The number and type of hours attended.
+(g) The number and type of CPD hours attended.

 R 338.647 Referral required.